-It is interesting to qualitatively compare these findings to earlier work: in \cite{Aschauer02,As02b} confidentiality aspects were studied in the framework of a gate-based implementation of the entanglement distillation protocol of \cite{Deutsch}.
-It was also found that the noise regimes for privacy and distillation do not coincide, but contrary to the results presented here, the privacy regime for the gate based implementation was found to be a subset of the distillation regime.
-For more details on those noise regimes we refer to \cite{Sup}.
-We consider the scenario where the local apparatus leaks all the information about the noise processes realized (by the noisy resource states of the hashing protocol) to Eve as in \cite{Pirker16a,Aschauer02}.
-Theorem 7 of \cite{Pirker16a} states that if a real protocol $\E^\alpha$ is $\varepsilon$-confidential, then it is $2 \sqrt{\varepsilon}$-confidential if the noise transcripts leak to Eve.
-The resulting states remain private and enable for confidential quantum channels.
-The hashing protocol \cite{Be96} can be generalized to multipartite quantum states \cite{Du05,EPPallGraphs,ChenEPPGraph,ManevaEPP,HostensEPPGraph,GlancyEPPGraph,HostensEPPGraph2}, which is relevant for distributed quantum computation \cite{CiracDistributed}, quantum key agreement protocols \cite{XuQka,SunQka1,SunQka2} and quantum networks \cite{AcinNetwork,MeterNetwork,KimbleQInet,Pirker17a}.
-Also for those protocols one shows their confidentiality by following the same line of argumentation, which can be found in \cite{Sup}. {\it Conclusion.---} In summary we have analytically shown that noisy measurement-based implementations of bi- and multipartite hashing protocols establish exponential confidentiality levels.
-We directly exploited the properties of MBQC with resource states which leads, together with the purity of the asymptotic state of noiseless hashing and the post-selection technique, to a short, straightforward and transparent confidentiality proof.
-Furthermore, the privacy and distillation regimes do not coincide, which is somehow surprising.
-In particular, there exists a regime of local i.i.d. noise where privacy is achievable, but purification is not.
-In this regime, any eavesdropper is factored out despite no entanglement being distilled.
-Nevertheless, in both regimes the final states are disentangled from any eavesdropper, which enables for secure quantum channels, if the information regarding the noise processes do not leak to the eavesdropper.
-If this information leaks to the eavesdropper, confidential quantum channels are still feasible as the resulting states remain private.
+For private states in the context of QKD a similar observation was made in \cite{Horodecki2005}, where it was shown that even though entanglement distillation is not feasible yet secure keys can still be generated from private states with bound entanglement.